gh0stsrc/.nvim/README.md

   See the `k9s` extension subsection in [Terminal UI (TUI) Extensions](#terminal-ui-tui-extensions), to learn more about this amazing TUI for interacting with k8s clusters.
 Its time to leave the plain jane `kubectl` cli in the dust!

   Simply install `k9s` on your system ([follow their installation guide](https://github.com/derailed/k9s#installation)) and the neovim config will automatically bootstrap `toggleterm` with `k9s` for you.
 A dedicated floating terminal window will be available to toggle using the keybindings outlined in the [Noteworthy Key Bindings](#noteworthy-key-bindings) section of this document.

+**Todo/Tracker TUI**
+    - you can plugin whichever Todo/Tracker TUI you desire and it will autmatically be bootstrapped by the neovim config and integrated with `toggleterm`.
+Todo so (pun indended), set the `NVIM_TODO_TUI` environment variable to the command of your desired TUI (e.g. `todui`).
+This will _ONLY_ work if the command is installed on your system (i.e. avaialble via `$PATH`).
+    - see the respective [environment variable section](#nvim-config-environment-variables) for more details

 **Nvim Clipboard Provider Related**